Extradition case of Indian tycoon Vijay Mallya in UK court

 She called the Indian government case against Mallya “bizarre” and said the government’s own evidence undercuts the allegations against Mallya, who sat impassively in the dock during the proceedings.

+“It’s not just not being honest, they’ve made a series of palpably false allegations,” she said, suggesting that the case had been motivated by something other than concern about possible criminal activities.

 Mallya was once one of the wealthiest people in India with control of Kingfisher Airlines and other major businesses.
 He was also a prominent member of parliament before he resigned when he was about to be expelled.

-He called Britain his “second home” and hopes to remain in the country.
+He now calls Britain his “second home” and wants to remain.

+Prosecutor Mark Summers challenged the view that Mallya had been honest and straightforward in his dealings with Indian banks.
+He said Mallya had concealed and distorted financial information.

-He has been free on bail and is expected to appeal if the ruling by Judge Emma Arbuthnot goes against him.
+Mallya has been free on bail and is expected to appeal if the ruling by Judge Emma Arbuthnot goes against him.

+He told reporters during a lunch break, “I disagree with the prosecution” in its characterization of the financial dealings.